ASukhanov/manman/README.md

                         Interval in seconds of periodic checking.
 If 0 then no checking (default: 10.0)
   -z ZOOMIN, --zoomin ZOOMIN
-                        Zoom the application window by a factor, factor must be >= 1 (default: None)
+                        Scale the application window by a factor, it must be >= 1 (default: None)
 ```
 ## Control of all applications in a table